mindsdb/mindsdb-docs-old/mindsdb-docs/docs/Installing.md

 1. Python 64 bit version is required.
 Depending on your environment, you might have to use `pip3` instead of `pip`, and `python3.x` instead of `python` in the above commands.

+2. If you are using `Python 3.9` you may get `numpy.distutils.system_info.NotFoundError: No lapack/blas resources found.` when installing on Windows and MacOS.
+Make sure that you are using Anacond or Conda that will contain the required dependencies to avoid this issue.

-2. Try manually installing pytorch following the simple instructions on their official website: https://pytorch.org/get-started/locally/
+3. Try manually installing pytorch following the simple instructions on their official website: https://pytorch.org/get-started/locally/

-3. If you are using Linux install `tkinter` from your package manager in certain situations.
+4. If you are using Linux install `tkinter` from your package manager in certain situations.
     - Ubuntu/Debian: `sudo apt-get install python3-tk tk`
     - Fedora: `sudo dnf -y install python3-tkinter`
     - Arch: `sudo pacman -S tk`

-4. If you are using Windows, but are not using Anaconda or Conda, try installing one of them and running the installation from the **anaconda prompt**.
+5. If you are using Windows, but are not using Anaconda or Conda, try installing one of them and running the installation from the **anaconda prompt**.

-5. If you've previously installed mindsdb and are having issues upgrading to a new version, try installing with the command: `pip install mindsdb --upgrade`, if that still fails, try: `pip install mindsdb --no-cache-dir --force-reinstall`.
+6. If you've previously installed mindsdb and are having issues upgrading to a new version, try installing with the command: `pip install mindsdb --upgrade`, if that still fails, try: `pip install mindsdb --no-cache-dir --force-reinstall`.

-6. If none of this works, try installing mindsdb using the docker container and create an issue with the installation errors you got on: https://github.com/mindsdb/mindsdb/issues, we'll try to review it within a few hours.
+7. If none of this works, try installing mindsdb using the docker container and create an issue with the installation errors you got on: https://github.com/mindsdb/mindsdb/issues, we'll try to review it within a few hours.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SH1nCChpcps" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>